unocss/unocss/docs/presets/rem-to-px.md

 description: Converts rem to px for utils (@unocss/preset-rem-to-px)
 ---

-# rem to px preset
+# Rem to px preset

 Converts rem to px for all utilities.